raahul-tavatani/Car2X-Navigation-Accuracy/README.md

 # V2X Communication Validation Project

 ## Project Overview
 This project aims to validate the navigation accuracy and latency estimation for Vehicle-to-Everything (V2X) communications.
-We use ADMA SLim as the ground truth and employ sensor fusion algorithms to predict the geographical location of vehicles and pedestrians.
+We use ADMA Slim as the ground truth and employ sensor fusion algorithms to predict the geographical location of vehicles and pedestrians.

 ## Objectives
 - **Validate Navigation Accuracy**: Ensure the precision of location data in V2X communications.